 Lesson 2: Buying Photoshop

-If you're thinking about purchasing or upgrading to the latest version of Adobe Photoshop, there are some important things you'll need to consider before you buy.
+If you're thinking about purchasing or upgrading to the latest version of Adobe Photoshop, there are some important things to consider before you buy.
 For example, you'll need to learn more about the different purchasing options and choose the version of Photoshop that's right for you.

 Photoshop purchasing options